george-pearson/website-jekyll/_posts/2019-02-26-svg-path-animations.md

 In reality nobody sane edits path elements by hand, and the best way to change them is with the use of an SVG editor like <a class="blue-link" href="https://inkscape.org/">Inkscape</a>.
 I create my SVGs in Inkscape then cut out the "bloat elements" Inkscape adds that arn't needed.

 ## Single Path Animations
-We\'ll start with a simple single path SVG:
+We'll start with a simple single path SVG:

 <div class="half-width-left">
 	<svg id="coffee" class="coffee" xmlns="http://www.w3.org/2000/svg"